foss-scribe/alashiya/docs/religion/gods-of-alashiya.md

 - **Personality**: Just and wise, often the voice of reason among the gods.
 He brings clarity to the complex.
 - **Domain**: Sunlight, knowledge, wisdom, and enlightenment.

-## Orithys, Goddess of Wind and Freedom
+## Ornithys, Goddess of Wind and Freedom

 - **Appearance**: A lithe winged figure with feathers in her hair.
 - **Personality**: Free-spirited and adventurous, she has an uncontainable joy for life and exploration.